Wolox/tech-guides/infrastructure/docs/aws/docs/cloudfront-eb-configuration.md

 # Configuring CloudFront for Elastic Beanstalk instances

-This guide provides a basic configuration for CloudFront when using it along Elastic Beanstalk instances including common mistakes that cause the distribution's malfunction.
+This guide provides a basic configuration for CloudFront when using it along Elastic Beanstalk instances.

 ## Steps
 1. Inside the `CloudFront` service in the AWS console, select `Create Distribution` then choose `Web Distribution`.